Attention (machine learning): Applications

 Attention is widely used in natural language processing, computer vision, and speech recognition.
-In NLP, it improves context understanding in tasks like question answering and summarization.
+In natural language processing, it improves context understanding in tasks like question answering and summarization.
 In vision, visual attention helps models focus on relevant image regions, enhancing object detection and image captioning.

 Attention maps as explanations for vision transformers

 From the original paper on vision transformers (ViT), visualizing attention scores as a heat map (called saliency maps or attention maps) has become an important and routine way to inspect the decision making process of ViT models.
 One can compute the attention maps with respect to any attention head at any layer, while the deeper layers tend to show more semantically meaningful visualization.
 Attention rollout is a recursive algorithm to combine attention scores across all layers, by computing the dot product of successive attention maps.

 Because vision transformers are typically trained in a self-supervised manner, attention maps are generally not class-sensitive.
-When a classification head attached to the ViT backbone, class-discriminative attention maps (CDAM) combines attention maps and gradients with respect to the class [CLS] token.
+When a classification head is attached to the ViT backbone, class-discriminative attention maps (CDAM) combines attention maps and gradients with respect to the class [CLS] token.
 Some class-sensitive interpretability methods originally developed for convolutional neural networks can be also applied to ViT, such as GradCAM, which back-propagates the gradients to the outputs of the final attention layer.

 Using attention as basis of explanation for the transformers in language and vision is not without debate.
 While some pioneering papers analyzed and framed attention scores as explanations, higher attention scores do not always correlate with greater impact on model performances.